Applications due Thursday, May 16, 2024, 11:59 PM ET

 Is CMA membership required?

-An ensemble applicant must be a CMA member at the Organization level through June 2023.
-Likewise, presenter applicants must have an Organization-level membership, as well as the ensemble with which they are applying; membership must be current through June 20223 for both entities.
+An ensemble applicant must be a CMA member through June 2026.
+Likewise, presenter applicants must have an Organization-level membership, as well as the ensemble with which they are applying; membership must be current through June 2026 for both entities.
 CMA membership is not required of the composer.

 We are not very familiar with the work of women, gender non-conforming or ALAANA composers.
 Where can we learn more about them?